JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-intro.md

 ## Use code sharing mechanisms

-It's not always possible or convenient to share code among all platforms.
-For a more granular approach, use intermediate source sets to share code for specific subsets of targets.
-Kotlin Multiplatform provides a way to simplify their creation with a default hierarchy template.
+It's sometimes more convenient to share code among a subset of similar targets.
+Kotlin Multiplatform provides a way to simplify their creation with a *default hierarchy template*.
 It includes a pre-defined list of intermediate source sets that are created based on the targets you specified in your project.

-Platform-specific APIs cannot usually be accessed from shared code.
-However, you can work around this by using Kotlin's mechanism of expected and actual declarations.
-This way you can declare that you `expect` a platform-specific API in common code but provide a separate `actual` implementation for each target platform.
+To access platform-specific APIs from shared code, you can use another Kotlin mechanism, *expected and actual declarations*.
+This way, you can declare that you `expect` a platform-specific API in common code but provide a separate `actual` implementation for each target platform.
 You can use this mechanism with different Kotlin concepts, including functions, classes, and interfaces.
 For example, you can define a function in common code, but provide its implementation using a platform-specific library in a corresponding source set.

 For more details on this topic, see: